Problem Solving Skills – 9 Key Steps to Succeed

 If there are several problems, you will need to determine which takes priority.
 Not every problem is urgent.

-Step Six: Find The Best Solution.
-Evaluate every possible solution before you settle on the ultimate solution.
+Evaluate every possible solution before you find the best one.
 The average person will roll through step one and skip right to step six.
 This tends to backfire, so ensure that you follow the steps thoroughly.
 If you do, you will find that step six is relatively straightforward.

 - What solution is most likely going to provide a long-term fix?